Lewis Macari: Club career

 Macari began his career with Stoke City, spending time on loan at Market Drayton Town, before moving on loan to Irish club Dundalk in February 2022.
-He returned to Stoke in May, before the loan deal was extended until November, being the end of Dundalk's season.
+He returned to Stoke in May, before the loan deal was extended until November, the final month of Dundalk's season.
 He scored his first goal for the club in a 2–1 win over Finn Harps in October.

-He made his debut for Stoke City on 8 January 2022, appearing as a late substitute in an FA Cup match against Hartlepool United.
+He made his debut for Stoke City on 8 January 2023, appearing as a late substitute in an FA Cup match against Hartlepool United.

+On 1 September 2023, Macari joined League Two side Notts County on a six-month loan.
+He scored on his Football League debut.
+On 15 December 2023, Macari signed a permanent contract with Notts County.

+In October 2025, Macari was given a suspended three-month ban for breaching betting rules, having placed a total of 354 bets on matches between February 2020 and December 2022.
+He later said that he had been "stupid" to gamble.

 International career

 He made one appearance for Scotland under-18s in 2019.

 Personal life

-Macari comes form a sporting family, his father Paul, uncle Mike, and grandfather Lou, all played professional football.
+Macari comes from a sporting family: his father, Paul, uncle Mike, and grandfather Lou all played professional football.